Trustee board

 8. To monitor, within an agreed timescale, the implementation of agree recommendations relating to internal audit assignment reports, internal audit annual reports and the external auditor’s management letters.

-9. To establish, in conjunction with management, relevant annual performance measures and indicators and to monitor the effectiveness of the internal and external auditors through these measures and indicators to decide, based upon this review, whether a competition for price and quality of the audit service is appropriate.
+9. To establish, in conjunction with management, relevant annual performance measures and indicators and to monitor the effectiveness of the internal and external auditors through these measures and indicators an decide, based upon this review, whether a competition for price and quality of the audit service is appropriate.

 Is required to provide initial scrutiny and review prior to final approval by the Trustee Board

-1. Monitor and review the integrity of the College’s Annual Accounts and financial statements ensuring that the appropriate accounting standards have been adhered to and applied.
+11. Monitor and review the integrity of the College’s Annual Accounts and financial statements ensuring that the appropriate accounting standards have been adhered to and applied.

-2. Review of the effectiveness of the College’s internal controls and risk management systems, and to give assurance to Trustee Board that they are operating as intended.
+12. Review of the effectiveness of the College’s internal controls and risk management systems, and to give assurance to Trustee Board that they are operating as intended.

-3. Agree the statements to be included in the Annual Accounts concerning internal controls and risk management.
+13. Agree the statements to be included in the Annual Accounts concerning internal controls and risk management.

-4. To recommend the appointment of the external auditors.
+14. To recommend the appointment of the external auditors.

 Ongoing Audit and Risk Committee workplan

-3. To receive regular reports from the Health & Safety Committee and Assurity Consulting.
+17. To receive regular reports from the Health & Safety Committee and Assurity Consulting.

-4. To conduct periodic ‘deep dives’ into areas of work within the College.
+18 To conduct periodic ‘deep dives’ into areas of work within the College.

-5. To liaise with, and coordinate activities with, other committees of Trustee Board, where other committees maintain oversight of risk/control in their areas of responsibility.
+19 To liaise with, and coordinate activities with, other committees of Trustee Board, where other committees maintain oversight of risk/control in their areas of responsibility.

-• Vicky Sandry: Independent Trustee
+• Vicky Sandry: Chair and Independent Trustee

-• Dr Thomas Patel Campbell: Member Trustee
+• Dr Heather Ryan: Member Trustee

 • Elizabeth Blease: Independent Member